-Notes to the Condensed Interim Consolidated Financial Statements For the three months ended March 31, 2021 and 2020 than the book value based on the functional currency (US\$), and changes in the exchange rate can give rise to temporary differences that result in deferred tax liability in accordance with IAS 12 Income Taxes.
-With the weakening of the Mexican Pesos against the US\$ from 19.94 Pesos/US\$ on December 31, 2020 to 20.60 on March 31 2021, a deferred tax expense and a corresponding increase of the previously recognized deferred tax liability was recognized in the three months ended March 31, 2021.
+The Company records deferred tax expense and benefits in relation to temporary differences between the book and tax base of its Mexican non-monetary assets, and specifically the tax base of the Company's investment in Minera Juanicipio (Note 6).
+The tax base of this investment is determined in a different currency (Mexican peso) than the book value based on the functional currency (US\$), and changes in the exchange rate can give rise to temporary differences that result in deferred tax liability in accordance with IAS 12 Income Taxes.
 The deferred tax expenses and the corresponding deferred income tax liabilities are non-cash items and will only be realized should the Company dispose of its shares in Minera Juanicipio.